Financial-Times/origami/components/o3-tooltip/README.md

   class="o3-tooltip"
-  content="click the button to see the tooltip" title="Title" info-label="information button"
+  content="click the button to see the tooltip" title="Title" info-label="more information"
  >
  </o3-tooltip-toggle>
 </div>
 ```

 `info-label` attribute is used to provide a label for info icon to have better screen reader experience.
-By default, it is set to "information button".
+By default, it is set to "more information".

 ## JavaScript